JNKHunter/bloomfilter/README.md

 There are lots of great libraries out there that provide bloom filters (Google's guava being one of them).
 The implementation here is very naive, and will be improved over time.

+### Important properties of a bloom filter:
+- Probability of a false positive depends on the density of the 1's in the array and the 3 of hash functions.
+The probability of a collision (false positive) is (Fraction of 1's)^(# of hash functions).
+As the number of 1's increases, obviously the chances of a collision increase.

+- The number of 1's is approximately the number of elements inserted * number of hash functions Collisions lower this number slightly

 For a great introduction to bloom filters: https://www.youtube.com/watch?v=qBTdukbzc78